+For the year ended December 31, 2023, net cash used in operating activities was \$69.0 million resulting from our net loss of \$78.6 million partially offset by cash provided by changes in our operating assets and liabilities of \$2.0 million and non-cash charges of \$7.7 million.
+The net changes in our operating assets and liabilities were primarily due to an increase in accrued expenses of \$1.4 million and an increase in prepaids and other current assets of \$2.0 million.
+These increases were partially offset by a \$1.2 million decrease in operating lease liabilities related to cash paid towards tenant improvements on our new office and lab lease.
+Non-cash charges included \$7.0 million in stock-based compensation expense and \$1.2 million in depreciation expense.

 For the year ended December 31, 2022, net cash used in operating activities was \$59.3 million resulting from our net loss of \$69.1 million partially offset by cash provided by changes in our operating assets and liabilities of \$4.5 million and non-cash charges of \$5.3 million.
 The net changes in our operating assets and liabilities were primarily due to an increase in accrued expenses of \$5.5 million and receipt of \$4.2 million associated with our U.K. R&D tax credit in 2022, which is accounted for in other receivables.
 These increases were partially offset by a \$2.0 million decrease in operating lease liabilities related to cash paid towards tenant improvements on our new office and lab lease.
-Non-cash charges included \$4.8 million in share-based compensation expense and \$0.5 million in depreciation expense.
+Non-cash charges included \$4.8 million in stock-based compensation expense and \$0.5 million in depreciation expense.

-For the year ended December 31, 2021, net cash used in operating activities was \$22.6 million resulting from our net loss of \$27.3 million partially offset by cash provided by changes in our operating assets and liabilities of \$2.8 million and non-cash charges of \$1.9 million.
-The net changes in our operating assets and liabilities were primarily due to increases in accrued expenses and accounts payable of \$9.3 million, partially offset by increases in other receivables and prepaids and other current and non-current assets of \$6.6 million.
-This is primarily driven by the \$3.5 million U.K. tax credit which was recorded as a receivable at year-end.
-The non-cash charges included \$1.5 million of stock-based compensation, \$0.2 million of depreciation expense and \$0.2 million from the change in the fair value of preferred stock warrant liability.